kaiser-chris/pdx-deepl/README.md

 pdx-deepl will fully ignore files that are in this list and won't try to translate them.

-The ignore list contains filenames of files that should not be translated:
+The ignore list contains relative (from the language root) paths of files that should not be translated:
 ```json
 {
   "base-language": "english",